OpenWIS/excel2wis/readme.txt

 The script needs the file template_WMO.xml to run (in the same directory).

 # Options
+For Météo-France use only.
+Please ignore it outside of Météo-France.
-[--openwis tempate_OpenWIS.xml]
+[--MFopenwis tempate_OpenWIS.xml]
-The script creates an XML file necessary to insert metadata in OpenWIS
+The script creates an XML file necessary to insert metadata in OpenWIS.

 # Note
 If you see the error “: No such file or directory” on script execution you need to remove the "Windows line ending"